lifeomic/chroma-react/stories/components/Slider/default.md

 # Slider

-An slider component for form usage.
+A slider component for form usage.

 <!-- STORY -->